akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey’s voice dropped.
 “For sooth, your daughter sees you as a man, not a shadow.
 That is more than I have ever had.”
 He paused.
 “But I am afraid, sir.
 Afraid that one day she will look at me and see the same emptiness everyone else sees.
 That I will fail her because I do not know how to be a husband – only how to wait.”

 Harold studied him.
 The firelight caught the grey in his beard.
 “I do not claim to be wise, but my eyes saw that you came after her.
 You fought for her.
 You bled.”
-He leaned forward.
+He leant forward.
 “A man who knows how to wait also knows how to act when the moment comes.
 That is not emptiness.
 That is patience.”

 Godfrey shook his head.
 “Patience is waiting for harvest.
 This was… panic.”